Seneca-ICTOER/OSM620v1/docs/Labs/lab1.md

 1. While the ISO file is downloading, click on **View Key**.
 1. Copy this key into a text file that you save locally on your personal computer or personal USB key.
 You will need this for the Server installation and for any reinstalls later in the semester. **Do not lose this key and do NOT share it with anyone!**
 1. Repeat steps 8-14 for the **Windows 11 Education** ISO and serial key.
 You will need that for later.

+> **Reminder:** Always store all serial keys in a secure location only you have access to.

 ## Investigation 2: Using VMware Workstation